cstyl/mpi-image-reconstruction/README.md

 	- `pgmio.h`: Contains functions that read the data from a `.pgm` file and stores them in buffers.
 Also, functions that write back the data in a `.pgm` file from the buffers.
 - `scripts/correctness/`: Contains the scripts used to check the parallel code for correctness.
 - `scripts/performance/`: Contains the scripts used to measure the performance of the parallel code.
+- `test_resources/`: Contains script file were the user can specify the input arguments for each test.
 - `res/`: Raw data of the experiments performed.
 - `data/`: Images that can be used when running the program.
 - `converter/`: Contains a program that can be used by the user to generate its own edge images.